mjbright/packer-tf-vault/labs/lab2-packer-provisioner/index.md

 ## Lab objectives:
 * Introduce provisioners
-* Update template to use new provisioners
+* Create firstrun.pkr.hcl template to use provisioners

 ### Using provisioners
 Create and enter your working directory: